Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 9. Close the graph and the Report & Graph Manager.

-Designing the Figure of Merit
+Designing the coverage definition Figures of Merit

 You just set up the problem with the Coverage Definition () object.
 To evaluate specific types of coverage, you can use a Figure of Merit (FOM).
 STK enables you to specify the method by which the quality of coverage is measured using a Figure Of Merit () object.
 FOM entities are a measure of the quality of coverage.
-In this study, you will focus on two parameters: Number of Assets and Revisit Time.
+In this study, you will focus on two parameters: Number of Assets (N Asset) and Revisit Time.
 The requirements state you must have at least two (2) assets covering every grid point at all times.
-You can use the N Asset FOM, which determines how many different assets are simultaneously covering each individual grid point at each time in the analysis period.

 You can specify that the FOM compute the minimum value from the set of all grid points to make sure all grid points are at or above that threshold.